bishopdynamics/rbuild-bookworm/README.md

 # rbuild - Radxa Image Builder

+I wanted some images using Debian Bookworm for RockPi 4A and 4C, so I made tweaks to rbuild to make it work.

+Prebuild images are available in [Releases](https://github.com/bishopdynamics/rbuild-bookworm/releases), they have NOT been thoroughly tested.

+Github actions were removed, see [original repo](https://github.com/radxa-repo/rbuild).

+## Original Readme below

 [![Build](https://github.com/radxa-repo/rbuild/actions/workflows/build.yaml/badge.svg?branch=main)](https://github.com/radxa-repo/rbuild/actions/workflows/build.yaml)

 After more than 2 years of development, we have grown beyond what `rbuild`'s underlying dependencies are capable of.